 Cons of Ahrefs:

 - Ahrefs is a bit pricey (base plan starts at $99) which is not affordable by most bloggers.

-Open Site Explorer or OSE is another popular and most used tool.
-OSE is pretty straightforward in it’s link analysis features.
+Link Explorer is another popular and most used tool.
+LE is pretty straightforward in it’s link analysis features.
 It helps in researching backlinks (both of competitors and own sites), hunt backlink building opportunities and identify any manual or automated link spam that might invoke a Google penalty.

-You can also check for spam score (a metric developed by OSE folks) which shows about the type of links pointing to a site.
+You can also check for spam score (a metric developed by Link Explorer folks) which shows about the type of links pointing to a site.
 Here is a screenshot of how I use it to gather link information of target blogs on the go.
-Since it is a freemium link building tool, I recommend you to use it to the fullest.
+Since it is a freemium SEO tool, I recommend you to use it to the fullest.

 - It is very easy to use and handles link analysis perfectly.